sys-git/certifiable/README.md

         func(val, **kwargs)
       File "certifiable/core.py", line 302, in certify_bool
         required=required,
-    certifiable.errors.CertifierTypeError: expected bool, but value is of type 'int'
+    CertifierTypeError: expected bool, but value is of type 'int'
     >>>
 ```
 ##To install